Here comes consumer confidence ...

-Consumer confidence is expected to have climbed to 109.0 in December, up from 107.1 in November.
-The November reading was the best since July 2007.

-Consumer confidence has been improving since Donald Trump won the election.
-The December reading from the University of Michigan showed that measure improved to 98.2 in December, the best since January 2004.

-The data will be released by the Confidence Board at 10 a.m.
+The University of Michigan will release its preliminary survey of consumers in December at 10 a.m.
 ET.

+Economists forecast that the consumer sentiment index was unchanged from November at 98, the highest since January 2015, according to Bloomberg.

+Gauges of consumer and business sentiment have jumped since the election of Donald Trump, as the end of the tense campaign trail brought relief.

 NOW WATCH: Watch Yellen explain why the Federal Reserve decides to raise rates